Philip Hofer (book collector)

 Philip Hofer (1898–1984) was a book collector, librarian, and founder and first curator of the Department of Printing and Graphic Arts, Houghton Library at Harvard University.

+Hofer was born into a wealthy family in Cincinnati, Ohio.
+His mother was a trustee of the Cincinnati Art Museum, and it was through her associations that he gained some of his early exposure to fine art.

 Education and career

 Hofer graduated from Harvard University in 1921.
 After working in business, he returned to study for a master's degree in the history of art, which he obtained in 1929.

 His first professional position was at the New York Public Library from 1930 to 1934 as bibliographer for the Spencer Collection.
 He worked from 1934 to 1937 at the Pierpont Morgan Library with Belle da Costa Greene.